Positive Traces on Certain ${\rm SL}(2)$ Coulomb Branches: Positive traces

 \section{Positive traces}

-\begin{prop} Let $T$ be a positive trace.
-Let $w$ be a function from Proposition~\ref{PropSIsAnINtegral}.
-Then $\omega(1)=\omega(-1)=0$. \end{prop} \begin{proof} Assume the opposite.
+\begin{Proposition} Let $T$ be a positive trace.
+Let $\omega$ be a function from Proposition~{\rm\ref{PropSIsAnINtegral}}.
+Then $\omega(1)=\omega(-1)=0$. \end{Proposition} \begin{proof} Assume the opposite.
 Then we can write where $c_{i,\pm}$ are nonzero multiples of $\omega(\pm 1)$, so that for at least one of the choices of sign all $c_{i,\pm}$ are nonzero.
-Without loss of generality assume that $c_i=c_{i,+}$ are nonzero.
+Without loss of generality, assume that $c_i=c_{i,+}$ are nonzero.

-Let where $F(v)$ is regular.
+Let $a=\bigl(w^2F(v)-w^{-2}vF\bigl(v^{-1}\bigr)\bigr)(v-1)^{-1}$, where $F(v)$ is regular.
 This is an element of $\mc{A}$.
 Then and

 We compute

 where

 and